 How to find my Google product category?

 a.
-You can find your products “Google Product Category” from Google’s official taxonomy list include every single potential category for your products.
+You can find your products “Google Product Category” from Google’s official taxonomy list includes every single potential category for your products.
 This is the recommended and highly accurate way of understanding where your products belong to.

 Most of the time, Google accepts product categories that are present in this list.
 However, there are a few exceptions.
 For example, if you are making a calculation based on the tax system followed by the United States, you can choose to override the tax rate that is applied to your products.